TahsinAbrar/tahsinabrar.github.io/_posts/2016-09-17-create-virtual-host.md

 > `sudo a2ensite project.dev.conf`

-By the way, if you didn't enable `htaccess` in apache yet, then:
+By the way, if you didn't enable rewrite mode for using `htaccess` in apache yet, then:

 > `sudo a2enmod rewrite`